felipe3246/auto_compress_pdf_aws/README.md

 2. The `watch_folder.sh` script will detect new PDF files and trigger the Lambda function to compress them.
 3. The compressed PDF files will be saved in the same directory with a different filename (e.g., `original_file_compressed.pdf`).

+## Solution Costs

+**S3 Bucket**
+- Assuming a small amount of data storage (e.g., 1 GB), the cost would be around $0.02 per month.

+**SNS Topic**
+- The cost for the SNS topic would be $0.50 per million requests.

+**Lambda Function**
+- Based on the configuration (256 MB memory, 60 seconds timeout), the cost for the Lambda function would be $0.000000834 per invocation, plus $0.000000167 for every GB-second of memory usage.
+- If the function is invoked frequently (e.g., 1 million times per month) and runs for the maximum duration (60 seconds) each time, the cost would be around $16.67 per month.

+**EFS File System**
+- The cost for the EFS file system would depend on the amount of storage provisioned and the data transfer.
+Assuming 1 GB of storage and minimal data transfer, the cost would be around $0.36 per month.

+**VPC Endpoints**
+- The cost for the VPC endpoint would be $0.01 per hour, which amounts to around $7.20 per month.

+**CloudWatch Logs**
+- Assuming a small amount of log data (e.g., 1 GB per month), the cost for CloudWatch Logs would be around $0.10 per month.

+**IAM Roles and Policies**
+- There is no additional cost for IAM roles and policies.

+Please note that these estimates are based on the specified configurations and assumptions.
+The actual costs may vary depending on usage patterns, data transfer, and other factors.
+Additionally, there may be other costs associated with services not included in this estimate, such as data transfer costs or costs for any additional AWS services you might use.

+It's recommended to use the AWS Pricing Calculator or the AWS Cost Explorer tool to obtain more accurate cost estimates based on your specific usage patterns and requirements.

 ## Cleaning Up

 To remove all AWS resources created by this project, run `terraform destroy` from the `infrastructure` directory.